• Ticket Fines and Penalties in New Mexico

 New Mexico Point System

 Following the conviction of a traffic violation, the MVD assign points to your driving record.
-Depending on the infraction, you'll receive between two and eight points.
+Depending on the infraction, you'll receive between 2 and 8 points.
 The more severe the infraction, the higher the point total.

-If you receive six points within one calendar year, the MVD will send you a warning letter.
-If you accumulate between seven and 10 points in 12 consecutive months, the MVD, at the recommendation of the court, will suspend your NM driver's license for three months.
+If you receive 6 points, the MVD will send you a warning letter.
+If you accumulate between 7 and 10 points in 12 consecutive months, the MVD, at the recommendation of the court, will suspend your NM driver's license for three months.
 If accrue 12 or more points, you'll be handed a 12-month suspension.

 NM Driver's License Suspension and Revocation